Wolverine971/9takes/src/blog/people/George_H_W_Bush.md

 In conclusion, George H.W.
 Bush's Enneagram Type 6 traits are evident in his collaborative approach to international relations, his prudent decision-making, his commitment to public service, and his strong family bonds.
 These aspects of his life and presidency exemplify the characteristics of a Loyalist, illustrating the influence of the Enneagram on individuals in positions of leadership.

+Check out this one for an analysis on his son <a href="/blog/famous-enneagram-types/George_W_Bush">George W. Bush.</a>

 <div>
 <script type="application/ld+json">
 {